Aish47/MTech_Project/Stereo_Vision_Camera/README.md

 1. Callibration:
 Performed camera calibration so as to remove distortions from the image.

-2. Mono Camera based Depth estimation
+2. Mono Camera based Depth estimation:
 Depth estimation using single camera of the detected objects (Pedestrian).
 Tested the algorithm along with vehicle actuation.

-3. Stereo Camera based Depth estimation
+3. Stereo Camera based Depth estimation:
 Depth estimation using ZED 2i stereo camera.
 Tested the algorithm along with vehicle actuation and also performed brake test when pedestrian detected.